-Let me introduce you to Torrone dei Morti: only 4 ingredients for an easy, traditional, unique, and delicious dessert.
+Introducing the Torrone dei morti: only 4 ingredients for an easy, traditional, unique, and delicious dessert.

-The early November holiday might seem like one of the “saddest” times of the year: the weather is not great, the days are getting shorter, and time seems scarce.
+The beginning of November might seem like one of the “saddest” times of the year: the weather isn’t great, the days get shorter, time seems scarce.

-I’ve never thought this way.
-Autumn is one of the seasons I love most, with its warm colors, its comfort, its flavors, its scents, and its beautiful celebrations.
-One of these is the All Saints holiday, perfect for walking and preparing many delicious sweets.
+I’ve never agreed with this view.
+Autumn is one of the seasons I love most, with its warm colors, its comfort, its flavors, its scents, and its beautiful occasions.
+One of these is the All Saints’ Day holiday, ideal for strolling and making lots of delicious sweets.

-What I’m showing you today is typical of my area, Naples, where we honor the day dedicated to our deceased with this very easy to make yet impactful dessert.
-Make it in the easiest way possible, and you won’t even have to turn on the oven.
+The one I’m showing you today is typical of my area, Naples, where the day dedicated to our deceased is honored with this very easy-to-make but striking dessert.
+Make it in the easiest way possible, and you won’t even need to turn on the oven.

 TRY ALSO: